baldurk/renderdoc/docs/window/buffer_viewer.rst

 * Flat Shaded will perform basic flat lighting calculations based on triangle normals to give a better idea of the topology of the mesh.
 * Secondary will display the selected secondary mesh element.

 To select which element will be displayed as secondary, simply right click on the column you would like to use.
-This can be done on the input and output separately, and 4-component columns have the option to either show RGB as color, or alpha as greyscale.
+This can be done on the input and output separately, and 4-component columns have the option to either show RGB as color, or alpha as grayscale.

 The selection will be remembered as long as the mesh format stays consistent between draws.